aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-html-html-xhtml-mhtml-format/custom-styles-used-for-proper-aspose-words-html-roundtrip/_index.md

 ## PAGE Field

-Usually PAGE field is represented as one span element in HTML output, but can be represented with several spans.
+Usually PAGE field is represented as one span element in HTML output, but can be represented with numerous spans.
 We enclose these span elements with one span container. –aw-field-code CSS property can be applied to this span.

 **-aw-field-code** stores text between field start and field separator (or field end if there is no separator).
 Corresponds to [Aspose.Words.Fields.Field.GetFieldCode()](https://apireference.aspose.com/words/java/com.aspose.words/field#getFieldCode()) function’s return value.